 As the Spanish explored and conquered other areas of the world, the language continued to transform (which is why Latin American Spanish differs from European Spanish).
 For example, Argentinians and Uruguayans speak the Rioplatense dialect (which originated from Castilian Spanish).
 This dialect uses the pronoun vos instead of tu.

-English to Spanish Translation
+English to Spanish Language Translation

 Translating English to Spanish isn’t as easy as translating English to German (or another Germanic language).
 Yet, the jump from English to Spanish isn’t as difficult as the jump from English to a language with a different alphabet, like Mandarin.